ayeshanaiyar/anomalydetection/README.md

 # Anomalydetectionoftransactions
+# overview
 Anomaly detection in transactions means identifying unusual or unexpected patterns within transactions or related activities.
-These patterns, known as anomalies or outliers, deviate significantly from the expected norm and could indicate irregular or fraudulent behaviour.
+These patterns, known as anomalies or outliers indicates irregular or fraudulent behaviour.
 # Prerequisites
+1. Pip
+2. Python
+3. Jupyter Notebook
+# Libraries
 1. Pandas
 2. Matplotlib
 3. Seaborn
 4. Scikit-learn
-# Description
-1. I create a virtual environment
-2. Then I have used the transaction_anomalies_dataset.csv file for the project
-3. Install the necessary libraries
-4. Run the code for execution
-5. The model I have used is IsolationForest
 # Dataset
 The dataset contains information about various financial transactions, each represented by several features:
 1. Transaction_ID: Unique identifier for each transaction.